sitespeedio/grunt-sitespeedio/README.md

 ```

 ## Options
 sitespeed.io is highly configurable.
 The grunt-sitespeedio plugin will pass every option to sitespeed, you can see each and every configuration [here](http://www.sitespeed.io/documentation/#theoptions).
 Each option needs to be called with full name (meaning the same as using **--** for the cli.
+Here are the most common used options:

+### options.url

+Type `String`
+Default value: NONE

+The url you want test.

+### options.urls

+Type `Array`
+Default value: NONE

+An Array with URL:s that you want to test.
+If you supply an array the exact pages will be tested.

+### options.deepth

+Type `int`
+Default value: 1

+How deep you want to crawl.

+### options.resultBaseDir

+Type `String`
+Default value: Temporary dir

+Where the result HTML files will be stored.
+By default they are stored in a temporary directory.

+### options.browser

+Type `String`
+Default value: NONE

+What browser to use when fetching timings.
+Choose between *chrome* or *firefox*.

+### options.no

+Type `int`
+Default value: 3

+How many times each page should be tested when fetching timing.

+### options.connection

+Type `String`
+Default value: 'native'

+The connection speed ([more info](http://www.sitespeed.io/documentation/#connectionspeed).
+Choose between: *mobile3g*, *mobile3gfast*, *cable* or *native*

+### Can't find the configuration

 Say for example that don't want to run the YSlow rules.
 Using the cli, you add the flag <code>--noYslow</code>